jianyangma/jianyangma/README.md

-- 👋 Hi, I’m Jianyang Ma.
+- 👋 Hi, I’m Jianyang(Allen) Ma.
 I'm orignally from Shanghai, China.
 And yes, my first name is the same as the character from the TV series Sillicon Valley.
 - 👀 I’m interested in tech startups and following latest AI and Machine Learning research
-- 🌱 I’m currently an incoming M.Eng CS student at Cornell Tech in NYC
+- 🌱 I recently graduated as M.Eng CS student at Cornell Tech in NYC
 - 📫 How to reach me jm2457@cornell.edu

 <!---